Burly0/THM-Olympus-CTF/README.md

 File copied successfully.
 ```
-Know that we have the key we need to make it usable.
+Now that we have the key we need to make it usable.

 ```bash
 root@ip-10-10-239-74:~# /opt/john/ssh2john.py id_rsa > id_rsa.hash